ELITR/pseudonymizer/README.md

 Runtime
 -------

+The application expects an `.env` file in project root that contains configuration.

+- PSAN tool is available on http://localhost:5000/
+- SQL adminer is available on http://localhost:5050/ (only in debug)

+### Debug runtime

+You can start application in debug mode (with PostreSQL and Redis) in Docker containers using `make docker-debug`.
+This configuration enables debug mode in flask and sets runtime code updates using bind mount.

+### Tests

+Repository has some unit tests in folder `tests`.
+These tests could be executed using `make docker-test` or without docker (in _venv_) using `run_tests.sh` in project root.

 ### Production

 You can start application (with PostreSQL and Redis) in Docker containers using `docker-compose up` in project root.
-The _docker-compose_ expects an `.env` file in project root that contains env variables.

-- PSAN tool is available on http://localhost:5000/

-You can also start the app without using docker (in _venv_) using `make run`.
+You can also start the app without using docker (in _venv_) using `run_web.sh`.

-### Debug

-Debug mode is started using `make docker-debug`.
-This configuration enables debug mode on flask and sets runtime code updates using bind mount.

-- SQL adminer is available on http://localhost:5050/